rybaz/Ares/README.md

 # Ares
 High-impact, high-efficiency password cracking using GPUs in AWS.
 The best part?
 It's open-source.

+We presented this at BSides ATL 2020.
+View the demo here: [Demo](https://www.youtube.com/watch?v=5wx5UH3fODI)

 ## What does it do?
 The goal of this project was to create and easy and cost-efficient way to crack passwords using GPU-heavy EC2 instances.
 By using spot instances and Lambda/CDK, we can run all of this from